grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Chips, go up and relieve Owen at radar.
 Hemi you're with me at the controls."
 Shakes had pulled the blackout curtain aside and was peering blearly down at them and their coffee from a top rack.
 "Shakes, you can go back to sleep."

 "_Captain_ Shakes.
 And no fucking way.
 My boat's on the fucking line here too.
-I can help y'all drive this fucking tub of yers."
+I can help y'all drive this fucking conglomeration of scrap."

 "I won't fucking insist otherwise.
 Have a cup of coffee, we'll put you on the throttle/rudder."